-- 6. Absences from clinical assignments, INCLUDING PTO, for any reason must be brought to the immediate attention of the clinical coordinator by the student.
+5. Absences from clinical assignments, INCLUDING PTO, for any reason must be brought to the immediate attention of the clinical coordinator by the student.
 PTO requests must be submitted by 6:00 pm the day before.
 ALL PTO will be denied if requested after 6:00pm the day before.
-When the student is calling in absent, the clinical coordinator must be contacted BY PHONE 30 MINUTES PRIOR TO THE BEGINNING OF THE STUDNETS' SCHEDULEED SHIFT (contact Helen at 509-991-1571).
-Any clinical absence not reported to the clinical coordinator at the beginning of the schedule time will be considered unauthorized absence. - 7.
+When the student is calling in absent, the clinical coordinator must be contacted BY PHONE 30 MINUTES PRIOR TO THE BEGINNING OF THE STUDENTS'' SCHEDULED SHIFT (contact Helen at 509-991-1571).
+Any clinical absence not reported to the clinical coordinator at the beginning of the schedule time will be considered unauthorized absence.

+- 6. Absences from clinical assignments are to be used only when necessary.
+The student is allowed 2 absences (1 hour -9 hours in a shift) per quarter before it is considered excessive absenteeism. - 7.
 Any unauthorized absence during any given quarter will require the student to meet with the program director and clinical coordinator.
 The student will be given a verbal warning and be required to make up the day(s) after finals and prior to the start of the next quarter.
 If a student has two unauthorized absences while in the program the student will need to meet with the program director and clinical coordinator.
 The student will be given a written warning and placed on probation, as well as, be required to make up the day(s) after finals and prior to the start of the next quarter.
-If a student has more than two unauthorized absences while in the program the student will be given a written warning and placed on probation, as well as, be required to make up the day(s) after finals and prior to the start of the next quarter.
 If a student has more than two unauthorized absences while in the program they will be terminated immediately. - 8.
 If the student has excessive absenteeism and/or tardiness during one quarter they will need to meet with the program director and clinical coordinator to discuss methods for preventing further absences and given a verbal warning.
 If a student has excessive absenteeism and/or tardiness in any two quarters while in the program the student will meet with the program director and clinical coordinator.
 This will constitute a written warning and the student will be placed on probation.
 If a student has excessive absenteeism and/or tardiness in any three quarters while in the program the student will be terminated from the program. - 9.
-If a student is tardy more than two times in one quarter or has their time card signed more than twice in a given quarter for tardiness, this constitutes excessive tardiness and will constitute a drop of 0.30 on a 4.0 GPA grade scale.
+If a student is tardy more than two times in one quarter or has forgotten to clock in or out more than twice in a given quarter, this constitutes excessive tardiness and will constitute a drop of 0.30 on a 4.0 GPA grade scale.
 If a student has excessive tardiness in any given quarter they will be given a verbal warning.
 If a student has two quarters of excessive tardiness 'while in the program they will be given a written warning and placed on probation.
 If a student has excessive tardiness in any three quarters while in the program they will be terminated from the program. - 10.
 For each absence that includes more than two consecutive days, the student must obtain a doctor's note stating when they are released to resume classroom and clinical activities.
 An acceptable doctor's note will include serious illness or injury to self and/or immediate family member.
 Standard doctors, dentists, counseling, appointments etc. will not be considered as an acceptable doctor's note.